jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-34.md

 I believe that the change was made insensibly and passed from one lordship to another, in proportion as the lords renounced the ancient form of judging, and that derived from the institutions of St. Lewis was improved.

-Beaumanoir says that witnesses were publicly heard only in cases in which it was allowed to give pledges of battle=  in others, they were heard in secret, and their depositions were reduced to writing.
+Beaumanoir says that witnesses were publicly heard only in cases in which it was allowed to give pledges of battle:  in others, they were heard in secret, and their depositions were reduced to writing.
 The proceedings became therefore secret, when they ceased to give pledges of battle.